Fishing holidays in Argyll, Scotland

 The region’s waterways are full of trout, salmon, perch, pike and a multitude of other coarse species.
 So, where should you spend your time?
 Take a look at our quick guide to some of the area’s most popular angling haunts…

-To find out more about fishing in Scotland, visit the Welcome to Scotland website belowClick for fishing in Scotland
+To find out more about fishing in Scotland, check out the Visit Scotland website belowClick for fishing in Scotland

 Head north from our park towards Lochgoilhead and try your luck on the River Goil.
 This is an attractive spate river with 30 named pools with sea trout and the occasional grilse.